Your big journey along the Great Silk Road !

 Request

-WildTicket Asia » Kazakhstan tours and excursions » Nature of Kazakhstan » Karaganda region » Ulytau mountains, Karaganda region, Kazakhstan.
+WildTicket Asia » Kazakhstan » Nature of Kazakhstan » Karaganda region » Ulytau mountains, Karaganda region, Kazakhstan.

 Ulytau mountains, Karaganda region, Kazakhstan.

-Journey through the Karaganda region and Central Kazakhstan.
+A trip to the Karaganda region and Central Kazakhstan -

-The Ulytau Mountains, a natural landmark of the Karaganda region, the mountain range is a low hills and hills.
-The area is very beautiful in spring and early summer, when nature blossoms here and the region is filled with spring colors.
-The hills cover the seas of flowers and various other vegetation, we recommend traveling here at this particular time.
+Ulytau Mountains, a natural landmark of the Karaganda region, the mountain range consists of low hills and hills.
+The area is very beautiful in spring and early summer, when nature blooms here and the region is filled with the colors of spring.
+The hills are covered with seas of flowers and various other vegetation, and we recommend traveling here at this time.
 The length of the mountains is 200 kilometers.
-Mount Akmeshit which is located here is sacred.
+Mount Akmeshit, which is located here, is sacred.

-The Ulytau Mountains are located on the territory of the Karaganda region, in the Ulytau region, the Republic of Kazakhstan.
-The highest point here is Mount Akmeshit (height 1133 meters above sea level), this mountain is also a landmark.
-Ulytau is called "the country of lakes and springs".
+The Ulytau Mountains are located in the territory of the Karaganda region, in the Ulytau district, the Republic of Kazakhstan.
+The highest point here is Mount Akmeshit (1133 meters above sea level), as well as this mountain is a landmark.
+Ulytau is called "the land of lakes and springs."

-In Ulytau, mausoleums were erected for Jochi Khan and Alasha Khan, one of the founders of the Turkic-speaking tribes.
-Their names are forever preserved in the folklore of Altai, Uralsk, Crimea, the North Caucasus and Uzbekistan.
-Here, in Edirge, Toktamys, Khan of the Golden Horde, the great commander of the Horde, is buried.
-The great Aksak Temir left an inscription on a stone slab on Mount Altynshoky in Ulytau in 1391.
+Mausoleums to Jochi Khan and Alasha Khan, one of the founders of the Turkic-speaking tribes, have been erected in Ulytau.
+Their names have been forever preserved in the folklore of Altai, Uralsk, Crimea, the North Caucasus and Uzbekistan.
+Toktamys, Khan of the Golden Horde, the great commander of the Horde, is buried here in Edirga.
+The great Aksak Temir left a record on a stone slab on Mount Altynshoky in Ulytau in 1391.

 Photogallery: